nabilarbouz/homepage/README.md

 ![alt text](https://github.com/nabilarbouz/nabilHomepage/blob/main/homepageScreenshots/contact.JPG?raw=true)
 ### tech requirements
 html, bootstrap, css, JavaScript
-## get started!
+## Get started!
-Use
+Clone or download the repo!
+Then use:
 ```
 npm install
 npm run start
 ```
-in your terminal to download the required packages and some of the dev tools I use.
+in your terminal to download the required packages and the dev tools I used in this project.
 This project was linted with ESLint and formatted with Prettier.
 A live server will start with Reload with the start script.
 You can also use Live Server to open the index.html file to run the project on a localhost.
 ### Author: Nabil Arbouz
 https://nabilarbouz.github.io/

-## Project for CS 5610 Web Development
+### Project for CS 5610 Web Development
 Northeastern University Bay Area https://johnguerra.co/classes/webDevelopment_spring_2021/

-# link to demonstration:
+## Link to demonstration:
 https://youtu.be/Vhip-zBV6Q0